-In Chinese volunteers, co-administration of Legalon 140 mg tid for 2 weeks with talinolol, a typical substrate for multidrug resistance P-glycoprotein (MDR1), led to an increase in plasma area under the latter curve by 36% .
+In Chinese volunteers, co-administered Legalon 140 mg TID for two weeks with talinolol, a typical substrate for multidrug resistance P-glycoprotein (MDR1), increased the plasma area under the last curve by 36%.

 Several studies have addressed the induction of cytochrome P450 in human primary hepatocytes and the inhibition of cytochrome P450 with human liver microsomes.

-Observations made in the 1980s suggested that legalon and its components are incorporated into the hydrophobic-hydrophilic interface of the microsomal bilayer, affecting the packing of acyl chains and restoring the membrane fluidities of liver microsomes and mitochondria.
+Observations in the 1980s suggested that legal and its components are incorporated into the hydrophobic-hydrophilic interface of the microsomal bilayer, affecting the packing of acyl chains and restoring the membrane fluidities of liver microsomes and mitochondria.

-Some years ago, it was reported that legalon “could exert stabilizing effects at the membrane level, by virtue of its action on membrane-bound enzymatic activities.”
+Some years ago, it was reported that legal “could exert stabilizing effects at the membrane level, by its action on membrane-bound enzymatic activities.”

-Lipid peroxidation is attributed to being one of the main mechanisms that lead to the degeneration of cell membranes and the development of liver disease.
+Lipid peroxidation is attributed to being one of the primary mechanisms leading to cell membranes’ degeneration and the development of liver disease.

 Under these conditions, the hepatoprotective effects of Legalon seem to depend mainly on five properties:

-- Activity against lipid peroxidation as a result of free radical scavenging and the ability to increase cellular glutathione (GSH) content.
+- Activity against lipid peroxidation results from free radical scavenging and the ability to increase cellular glutathione (GSH) content.